invisibleroads/georegistry/docs/index.rst

 Update features
 ---------------
 Given a geojson featureCollection, string tags and spatial reference srid, save each feature with the given properties and tags.

-Set ``public=1`` to make the features publicly visible.
-Specify ``id`` in a geojson feature to overwrite an existing feature; edit access is restricted to the API key that originally created the feature.
+- Set ``public=1`` to make the features publicly visible.
+- Specify ``id`` in a geojson feature to overwrite an existing feature.
+Edit access is restricted to the API key that originally created the feature.
+- When writing a geojson FeatureCollection in the latitude and longitude spatial reference, note that longitude is the **x** coordinate and latitude is the **y** coordinate.
 ::

     POST   /features (key=string, srid=integer, featureCollection=geojson, tags=strings, public=binary) --> featureIDs=integers